Understand Your Tools

-Every cyclist should know how to use basic tools correctly.
+Every cyclist should learn how to use basic bike tools correctly.
 A well-chosen tool collection will help you:

 The specific tools you need will depend on the difficulty of the road or trail you're on, how close the route is to civilization, and your own mechanical skills.
 Most novice cyclists start out with just the basics, then add tools gradually as they gain more experience and start planning more-adventurous rides.

-The most common problem faced by cyclists is the flat tire.
-Flats can happen almost anytime, so carry the following items on every ride:
+The most common problem faced by cyclists is a flat tire.
+Flats can happen almost anytime, so learn how to fix a flat tire and carry the following items on every ride:

-Longer and more challenging rides typically require a larger supply of bicycle tools.
-Luckily, most modern bicycles are designed so that a relatively small number of simple tools can be used to make common repairs and adjustments.
+Longer and more challenging rides typically require a larger supply of bike tools.
+Luckily, most bikes are designed so that a relatively small number of simple tools can be used to make common repairs and adjustments.